emanuelefavero/excel/README.md

 - Select the cell you want to fill down
 - Hold down the `shift` key and press `down arrow` (or click on the last cell you want to fill down)
 - Click `cmd + d` to fill down the column

+### Sort

+You can sort selected cells, columns, rows or the entire sheet

+- Select the cells, columns, rows or the entire sheet you want to sort (e.g. click on the top left square to select the entire sheet)
+- Click on the "Data" menu and select "Sort range" -> "Advanced range sorting options"
+- If the sheet has a header row, check the "Data has header row" checkbox
+- Select the column you want to sort by
+- Select the order you want to sort by (e.g. "A to Z")
+- Click on the "Sort" button

 ### General Tips